ConfederacyOfGaia/Gaia/dms-guide.md

 The Zoon were originally from Eshen.
 When Esh was destroyed, they left, like all the others, but took to living on the Sea of Fallen Stars.

 - The leader of the Zoon is an older human (bard) named Hagbard Celine.
 (We'll see if anyone gets the reference.)

+- They have a few bards, but are mostly soldiers, sailors, and fisherman.
+- They are known for their honesty and their ability to see through lies.
+All Zoon are proficient in Insight, and all bards will have Expertise in it.
+- They are thought to be very wealthy, but no one knows for sure.
+  - They are, but they don't keep most of their wealth on their barges.
+They have a series of money laundering/shells set up throughout the Confederacy.

+### The Barge City

+The barge city seeds a name.

-- The barge city consists of three huge barges roped together.
+The barge city consists of three huge barges roped together.
-  - The first is the living area, and has a central wide, enclosed room
+- The first is the living area, and has a central wide, enclosed room.
+Hagbard splits his days between this area and walking the barges.
 - The second is the family area, which is a tent city where the Zoon sleep.
 - The third is an open barge where the goods they are transporting are stored.
 This third barge has high walls, and is patrolled by Zoon warriors.
-    - These warriors are Champion fighters who specialize in archery.
+  - These warriors are Champion fighters who specialize in archery, and are proficient in Perception and Investigation.

-- The Zoon have a few bards, but are mostly sailors and fisherman.
-- The Zoon are thought to be very wealthy, but no one knows for sure.
+### Transrorters of Goods

 - They make their living by transporting goods among the cities on the Sea of Fallen Stars.
 - They are able to do this because of their impeccable reputation.
 - The way they keep their reputation is by not allowing non-Zoon to travel with them, thereby ensuring that the goods they transport are free from tampering.
   - Possible side quest: Getting the Zoon to trust the party.
 - When they take goods for delivery, they require that the goods are locked using a lock that they do not have the key for, and won't take anything that is unlocked.
   - They then add an additional lock to the item, the key to which only the bargemaster holds.
 This helps ensure that the items are unmolested during the trip.
   - This limits the size of the things they can take.
   - They require a description of the party they are to drop the goods with, but offer no insurance beyond that.
 This description can include a code word or similar.
-  - The cost to transport goods is based on the amount.
+- The cost to transport goods is based on the number of items, and must be paid in advance.
 A small chest costs 50 gilders, and a large chest costs 500 gilders.
   - The don't do volume discounts as a rule, but can be haggled with.
   - They don't offer insurance policies as a rule, either.